Pragya2056/Pragya2056/README.md

 - 🌱 I’m currently learning JavaScript basics!!!!
 - ⚡ I am also a professional technical content writer.
 You can view some of my contents in my [Portfolio](https://github.com/Pragya2056/Portfolio) repository.
 - 🔭 If you're interested in the official blog, I have one on Medium as [Pragya Sapkota](https://medium.com/@pragyasapkota).
 You can click the link and look at my articles.
+- 💬 Ask me about Technical Content Creation.
+- 👯 I’m looking to collaborate and co-author on the contents.

 ## 📟 GitHub Stats